chef-boneyard/chef-web-docs-2016/includes_api_cookbooks_site/includes_api_cookbooks_endpoint_name_get.rst

    * - Response Code
      - Description
    * - ``200``
-     - The request was successful.
-The requested cookbook exists.
+     - |response code 200 ok| The requested cookbook exists.
    * - ``400``
-     - The request was unsuccessful.
-The requested cookbook does not exist.
+     - |response code 400 unsuccessful| The requested cookbook does not exist.
 For example:
        ::

           {